Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Name

-The product or variant title.
-This column in Inventory Planner will also display with SKU, barcode, and ASIN.
-If you would like to only see the product or variant title, use the 'Title' column instead.
+When included in reports, this column in Inventory Planner also displays the product or variant's SKU, barcode, and ASIN.
+If you would like see just the product or variant title, use the 'Title' column instead.

-Before purchasing new component stock, you can create new Assembly Orders to use existing component stock based on the recommended ‘Next To Assemble’ quantity.
+Before purchasing new component stock, you can create new Assembly Orders using existing component stock based on the recommended "Next To Assemble" quantity.

 Notes